-How to build trust with your client
+Building trust with your clients

 31 August 2022

 About these resources

 You can use these resources to help recognise and respond appropriately to a lack of trust between you and your clients - and how to overcome it.

 The focus is on building trust with clients from minority ethnic groups because evidence exists to show that they are less likely to trust lawyers, legal services and our justice system.